dotnet/AspNetCore.Docs/aspnetcore/azure/devops/cicd.md

 ### Build definition

 A build definition was created with the name *MyFirstProject-ASP.NET Core-CI*.
 Upon completion, the build produces a *.zip* file including the assets to be published.
-The release definition deploys those assets to Azure.
+The release pipeline deploys those assets to Azure.

 The build definition's **Tasks** tab lists the individual steps being used.
 There are five build tasks.